Rajesh-DataAnalyst/Nutrition-Database-Insights-and-Optimization-SQL-/README.md

 Files

 - Rajesh.capstone.sql: Contains all the SQL queries for the project.
-- Automobile_dataset_COGNICO.csv: Sample data for this project.
+- NutritionalFacts_Fruit_Vegetables_Seafood.csv: Sample data for this project.
 - README.md: Project documentation.

  Sample Query: